Toni Morrison, Seminal Author Who Stirringly Chronicled the Black American Experience, Dies

 “I remember reading Song of Solomon when I was a kid and not just trying to figure out how to write, but also how to be and how to think,” President Obama said at the ceremony.
 “Toni Morrison’s prose brings us that kind of moral and emotional intensity that few writers ever attempt.”

 Morrison’s Medal of Freedom arrived during yet another period of grieving: Two years earlier, her son Slade died of pancreatic cancer at the age of 45; the pair had written several children’s books together.
 Morrison was in the process of writing her novel Home, and her grief left her unable to write.
-She eventually regrouped and published the novel the same month has she received her Medal of Freedom, telling the Telegraph that year that she realized “the last thing my son would want was for me to be very self-involved and narcissistic and self-stroking.”
+She eventually regrouped and published the novel the same month she received her Medal of Freedom, telling the Telegraph that year that she realized “the last thing my son would want was for me to be very self-involved and narcissistic and self-stroking.”

 Morrison remained active in public life through the 2010s, commenting on political issues, giving interviews, and writing constantly.